Don't like notifications at inopportune times? Here's how you can completely disable app notifications in Windows 10.

 When it comes to disabling notifications, Windows 10 gives you a fair bit of control.
-For instance, you can either turn off notifications for specific apps or disable notifications entirely. i.e, for all apps either from the Settings app or via the Group Policy Editor.
+For instance, you can either turn off notifications for specific apps or disable notifications entirely. i.e, for all apps either with the help of the Settings app or the Group Policy Editor.
 I will show all three methods.
 Use the one you need.

 - Turn off notifications for specific apps

-- Disable Windows 10 notifications completely from Group Policy Editor (permanent)
+- Disable notifications with Group Policy Editor (permanent)

 2. Go to "System -> Notifications and Actions" in the Settings app.

 3. On the right panel, scroll down and you will see all the "Get notifications from these senders" section.
 This section lists all the apps that can show notifications.
-Here, toggle the switch next to an app to "Off" to disable notification access for that particular application.
+Here, "Turn off" an app to disable notification access for that particular application.

 That is it.
-You've disabled Windows 10 notifications for that specific app.
+You've disabled Windows 10 notifications from specific apps.

-To enable notifications again for that app, toggle the switch to "On" and you are done.
+To enable notifications again for an app, toggle the switch to "On" and you are done.

 Disabling all Windows 10 notifications is useful when you don't want to be bothered with any app notifications whatsoever.

-1. Just like before, open Settings using the shortcut Win + I. You can also search for it in the start menu.
+1. Open Settings using the shortcut Win + I. You can also search for it in the start menu.

-3. Toggle the switch under "Get notification from apps and other senders" to "Off".
+3. Turn off the "Get notification from apps and other senders" option.
 You will find the option under the Notifications section in the right panel.

-Disable Windows 10 Notifications Permanently from Group Policy Editor
+Disable Windows 10 Notifications with Group Policy GPO

-Do note that even when you turn off notifications or even notifications for individual apps, some apps can still show notifications.
+Keep in mind that some apps can still show notifications even when you turn off notifications.
 This is because these apps use their own notification system rather than using the one provided by Windows 10.
 You can see this type of behavior in applications like antivirus and firewall.
 In those cases, you have to disable notifications for that app by changing its settings.